CalebRdgz/Project-Beta/README.md

 ## Sales microservice

-Explain your models and integration with the inventory microservice, here.
 Three forms need to be created for Sales Microservice.
 The sales person form will include a name and an employee number.
-They will be allowed to set a sold status/move cars in the inviintory to a seperate list, stopping it from being sold/seen in the inventory.
 Potential customer form will include a name, their address, and a phone number.
 They will be attached to the sold status/list of a vehicle if they purchase it.
-Lastly, a sale record form will be added allowing a sales person to mark a car as sold/in the sold list.
+Lastly, a sale record form will be added allowing a sales person to mark a car as sold.
 It will also have mandetory feilds for customer and sales person as well as a recorded price which will be stored in app.
 These three forms will have Nav Bar links that will be part of the SPA.

+These forms ended up being fairly simple until I tried to implement the SalesForm.
+Using multiple foreign key relationships caused some errors but the real issue was applying the Sold class to the form and making the vin field a OnetoOne so their could not be repeats.

+The full list of the sales was also easy enough once we implemented the data in the index.js.
+What was really hard was having the sales list populate the full list after I implemented the dropdown selector.
+This kept auto filling to the first Sales Rep until I set a base option before my mapping in the dropdown.
+It turned out much cleaner than anticipated but this was by far the hardest part of the project.